 - 3/4 cup semisweet chocolate chips

-In a large bowl combine bananas, Greek yogurt, and honey/maple syrup.
+- In a large bowl combine bananas, baking soda, baking powder, salt, and cinnamon.

-Scoop batter into the muffin pan distributing it evenly between the muffin cups.
+- Scoop batter into the muffin pan distributing it evenly between the cups.

-Cool in pan for at least 10 minutes.
+- Cool in pan 10 minutes then remove.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.